DiRaltvein/memory-corruption-examples/README.md

     Also strange observation when infer analyzes hpp file directly it finds only 1 error but when analyzing main.cpp file 3 errors are found and 2 additional errors are completly valid.
 - 8\*
   - it is fashinating how no one can detect such a basic problem.
 Same goes to frr.c file
+- 9\*
+  - analyzed was entry point eg. main function (one file project)